The process of filing a claim can be time-consuming and stressful, especially if you are trying to recover from serious injuries.

 From then on, the defendant and their insurance company are prohibited from contacting you.
-Your injury lawyer should will work with the insurance companies directly, and handle all of the paperwork.
+Your injury lawyer will work with the insurance companies directly, and handle all of the paperwork.

 Reviewing Records You will need to sign a number of authorizations that will allow your attorney to gather your medical records, your insurance information, and verify any claims for income loss and other damages.

 Your lawyer can begin to assess your case value only when all the related records are gathered.

 Demand and Negotiation After a thorough investigation, your attorney will make a demand for settlement from the at-fault party and their insurance company.
 The insurance company will either make a counter offer for settlement, or deny your claim.

 If the insurance company makes an offer you approve, your claim will be settled.
 If not, your lawyers may have to file a lawsuit on your behalf.

 Settlement of a Claim If your attorneys can come to a fair settlement of your claim, you will sign a release that says you accept the settlement and will no longer pursue this claim.

 Filing a Lawsuit If your claim does not settle, and you and your injury attorney mutually determine it is in your best interest, a lawsuit will be filed on your behalf.